 Chloé Zhao is 2nd woman to win best director prize at Globes

-Chloé Zhao became the second woman to win best director at the Golden Globes in a year in which three women were nominated for the first time in the category.
+Chloé Zhao became the second woman to win best director at the Golden Globes and the first female winner of Asian descent on a night in which her film “Nomadland” was crowned the top drama film.

 “I especially want to thank the nomads who shared their stories with us,” Zhao said, accepting the directing honor virtually on Sunday night.